Emre Tezgel

-Emre James Vann Tezgel (born 19 September 2005) is an English professional footballer who plays as a forward for League Two club Crewe Alexandra on loan from club Stoke City.
+Emre James Vann Tezgel (born 19 September 2005) is an English professional footballer who plays as a forward for League One club Wycombe Wanderers on loan from club Stoke City.

 Tezgel is Stoke City's youngest ever senior player, having debuted at 16 in January 2022.
 He is a youth international for England having represented them at U16, U17 and U20 levels.

 Club career

+Stoke City

 Tezgel made his professional debut for Stoke City on 9 January 2022 in a 2–0 FA Cup victory over Leyton Orient becoming Stoke's youngest player, aged 16 and 112 days.
 On 29 June 2022, Tezgel signed as a scholar and also agreed to a three-year professional contract which took effect on his 17th birthday.

+Milton Keynes Dons (loan)

 On 1 February 2024, Tezgel joined League Two side Milton Keynes Dons on loan for the remainder of the 2023–24 season.
 Tezgel scored his first senior goal on 29 March 2024, in a 5–0 victory against Walsall.
 He scored a further two goals as MK Dons missed out on automatic promotion finishing fourth and were well beaten by Crawley Town in the EFL League Two play-offs.

 Tezgel scored his first goal for Stoke on 13 August 2024 in a 2–0 EFL Cup victory against Carlisle United.
 He then scored in the next round against Middlesbrough.
 Tezgel was prolific for the under-21s, scoring 22 goals in nine matches, and was awarded the Premier League 2 player of the month for March 2025.
-He signed a new two-year contact at the end of the 2024–25 season.
+He signed a new two-year contract at the end of the 2024–25 season.